wundergraph/wundergraph/docs-website/src/pages/docs/architecture/manage-api-dependencies-explicitly.md

 To apply the same principle,
 we've had to come up with a specification that makes APIs portable.

-Our solution is to translate all the API dependencies of a project into a GraphQL Schema.
+Our solution is to trangray all the API dependencies of a project into a GraphQL Schema.
 We call this composed GraphQL Schema the Virtual Graph.
 As the name indicates, the Virtual Graph doesn't really exist, and without adding a runtime, it would never be executable.